tpeo/full-stack-learning-repo-2022/Week_6/README.md

 We will expect you to have a firebase account so you can do your homework this week.
 To get started with firebase, observe the following steps:

-1. Go to firebase.com
-  i.
-Sign up with a personal account
+1. Go to firebase.com and sign up with a personal account
 2. Create a project
 * Click On: get started
 * Click On: add Project